phdata/snowpipe-cli/README.md

 script uses the [snowflake-ingest](https://github.com/snowflakedb/snowflake-ingest-python) python package to call the REST endpoints.

+In addition to calling the Snowpipe REST endpoints, you can use Snowpipe CLI to [PUT](https://docs.snowflake.com/en/sql-reference/sql/put.html) local files in the stage used by the pipe and then ingest.
+A single invocation of the ingest command handles any combination of already staged files and local files that need to be staged.

 There is also a JWT generator that you can use to simply generate a JWT for adhoc use.

 ## Installation